b-sharman/b-sharman/README.md

 Hello!
 I am a "new" developer in the United States.
-The languages I know the best are Python and English, but I know a little bit of C, JS, HTML, CSS, and Spanish.
+The languages I know the best are Python and English, but I know a little bit of C, JavaScript, HTML, CSS, and Spanish.
 I use this account primarily to contribute to [Project Imprimis](https://github.com/project-imprimis) and my GitLab account for personal projects.

 I listen to classical music all the time, especially to late Romantic-era composers such as Chopin, Rachmaninoff, and Prokofiev.